coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 By default, sub-expressions are parsed as terms and the corresponding grammar entry is called ``constr``.
-However, one may sometimes want to restrict the syntax of terms in a notation.
-For instance, the following notation will accept to parse only global reference in position of :g:`x`:
+However, one may sometimes want to restrict the syntax of subterms in a notation.
+For instance, the following notation will accept to parse only global references in position of :g:`f`:

 .. coqtop:: in

-   Notation "'apply' f a1 .. an" := (.. (f a1) .. an)
-     (at level 10, f global, a1, an at level 9).
+   Reserved Notation "'apply' f a" (at level 10, f global, a at level 9).

-In addition to ``global``, one can restrict the syntax of a sub-expression by using the entry names ``ident``, ``name`` or ``pattern`` already seen in :ref:`NotationsWithBinders`, even when the corresponding expression is not used as a binder in the right-hand side.
-E.g.:
+In addition to ``global``, one can restrict the syntax of a sub-expression by using the entry names ``ident``, ``name`` or ``pattern`` as seen in :ref:`NotationsWithBinders`, even when the corresponding expression is not used as a binder in the right-hand side.

-.. coqtop:: in

-   Notation "'apply_id' f a1 .. an" := (.. (f a1) .. an)
-     (at level 10, f ident, a1, an at level 9).

 .. _custom-entries: